mathieuhourdin/bytecode_vm/current_design.md

 It seems clear that if i need to jump across multiple instructions in the code, the array is better since i dont need to loop through the linked list.
 I just need to do pointer arithmetic.
 However i could just store the next instruction pointer it would allow to jump too.
 Lets see.

+####Result :
+I managed to create a VM that can calculate loops.

+#####program design :
+The program is now a vector of instruction which can be resized.
+Instructions can be referenced by there index.

+#####code design :
+The instructions in plane text have a 3-char code for the operation (currently named operand but it should be renamed).
+The operation IF jumps to the next instruction if rg1 is true, to the second next if false.
+The operation JMP jumps to the instruction with the range of the value.

+#####cpu design :
+The CPU holds all logic of execution.
+It holds the program address
+It holds a pointer to the currently executed operation All operations except for HALT leed to another instruction The cpu_execute method is responsible for going to the next instruction.
+The CPU should always have a valid state (describe in CPU_H);

+### 2025-11-13 ###

+Today I've worked on the high level feedbacks given by gpt.
+Basically, the vm gets more clear but some thing are still unclear.
+There are few issues with the invariants that should be more central to the design to decide wether the state can be wrong sometime or not.
+On the ownership of the memory.
+And on the control flow (who decides which instruction to execute next).
+However the main thing to work on is the design of the cpu, and the role of the registers (and of the stack).

+It seems that my design is halfway to different kinds of existing designs : register, stack, accumulator and real CPU design (x86).
+The choice to have both registers and stack makes it close to a x86 design.
+But I use the rg1 register just like an accumulator, thing that use to exist in some ancient designs.
+Classic VMs choose either to use only registers (Lua) or only a Stack (JVM...).
+I need to find a balance between a functional project and a project where i work on my architectural abilities.
+What I suggest is the following :
+- Go to the end of a coherent project based on my natural intuitions : accumulator and one operand instructions.
+Write sufficient documentation on it (eg: document instruction) to have my own designed project with few hints from the outside.
+- Compare my personal production to other ISA and VM designs to gain perspective on my choices and be able to give them another shape more suited to further needs.
+- Branch to another project that mimic the behavior of a real CPU, with inspiration from the x86 ISA.
+- Branch to another project which is more like a classic VM as the JVM or python interpretation system.

+### 2025-11-17

+Today small session to go more clearly toward an accumulator design.
+Try to respect my general design intuitions with the two registers.
+However one should be the accumulator and the second one i should find a name for.
+I also should choose if the cpu can be in an invalid state or not, if the responsability of maintaining the state belongs to the instructions or to the execution.